Orange Collective

 Why this team is the right team.
 A petabyte-scale ML/LLM engineer meets an exited fintech infrastructure operator.
 Frances covers the model and product depth; Prithvi covers the enterprise GTM and platform integration depth.
 The founding insight — that docs engagement predicts customer success — could only have been found by someone who had analytics access to the entire OneSignal customer base.
 The founding execution required someone who had run a 100-person engineering org through a public-company acquisition.

-Why velocity is a feature.
+Why founder responsiveness is part of the product.
 Customer references describe the founders as the responsiveness benchmark.
-Aaron Levin at Vellum: "I don't love doc writing, but holy ****, it is so much better when I have Promptless."[11]
-Hunter Spinks at FIS: "I trust Promptless more than my team's technical writer."[11]
-The customer pull is the founder velocity made visible. $0 to $11K MRR in ten weeks is the artifact of a team that responds to the next customer signal inside the day.
+Aaron Levin at Vellum: "I don't love doc writing, but it is so much better when I have Promptless."[11]
+Hunter Spinks at FIS: "I trust Promptless more than my team's technical writer."[11]$0 to $11K MRR in ten weeks is what that velocity looks like in a P&L.

 The long arc.
-Promptless becomes the system of record for how product knowledge gets written.
-Every code change tied to every customer-visible surface.
-Docs are the wedge; the same substrate powers changelogs, support macros, sales engineering snippets, and customer success playbooks.
-The OSS docs CMS layer wins distribution; the AI teammate that watches the system of work is the moat.
+Promptless becomes the system of record for how product knowledge gets written — every code change tied to every customer-visible surface.
+Docs are the first wedge; the same monitoring layer feeds changelogs, support macros, sales-engineering snippets, and customer-success playbooks.
+The publishing CMS layer commoditizes; the AI teammate that watches the system of work is the durable piece.

 Founder & team